Notice

 Dentry recovery from journal

-If a journal is damaged or for any reason an MDS is incapable of replaying it, attempt to recover what file metadata we can like so:
+If a journal is damaged or for any reason an MDS is incapable of replaying it, attempt to recover file metadata by running the following command:

 cephfs-journal-tool event recover_dentries summary

-This command will write any inodes/dentries recoverable from the journal into the backing store, if these inodes/dentries are higher-versioned than the previous contents of the backing store.
-If any regions of the journal are missing/damaged, they will be skipped.
+This command writes all inodes and dentries recoverable from the journal into the backing store, but only if these inodes and dentries are higher-versioned than the existing contents of the backing store.
+Any regions of the journal that are missing or damaged will be skipped.

-Note that in addition to writing out dentries and inodes, this command will update the InoTables of each ‘in’ MDS rank, to indicate that any written inodes’ numbers are now in use.
+In addition to writing out dentries and inodes, this command updates the InoTables of each in MDS rank, to indicate that any written inodes’ numbers are now in use.
 In simple cases, this will result in an entirely valid backing store state.

 Warning

 The resulting state of the backing store is not guaranteed to be self-consistent, and an online MDS scrub will be required afterwards.
-The journal contents will not be modified by this command, you should truncate the journal separately after recovering what you can.
+The journal contents will not be modified by this command.
+Truncate the journal separately after recovering what you can.

 Journal truncation

-Specify the MDS rank using the --rank option when the file system has/had multiple active MDS.
+Specify the filesystem and the MDS rank using the --rank option when the file system has or had multiple active MDS daemons.

 Warning

-Resetting the journal will lose metadata unless you have extracted it by other means such as recover_dentries.
-It is likely to leave some orphaned objects in the data pool.
-It may result in re-allocation of already-written inodes, such that permissions rules could be violated.
+Resetting the journal will cause metadata to be lost unless you have extracted it by other means such as recover_dentries.
+Resetting the journal is likely to leave orphaned objects in the data pool.
+Resetting the journal may result in the re-allocation of already-written inodes, which means that permissions rules could be violated.

 MDS table wipes